 Cash equivalents, accounts receivable, accounts payable, and other accrued liabilities are stated at amounts which approximate fair value due to the near term maturities of these instruments.
+The Company's long-term debt balance approximates fair market value.
 Investments are stated at amounts which approximate fair value based on quoted market prices or other observable inputs.